DA25M014/assignment-7-DA25M014/README.md

 OR

 📁 Data Folder:
-All input datasets required for this assignment are stored in the "Data/" folder located within the repository.
+All input datasets required for this assignment are stored in the "Data" folder located within the repository.

 Title: Model Selection in Multi-Class Classification using ROC and PRC Analysis